 - a.
 Development on any lot requires the submittal of a development review application to the Building Official and the issuance of a Zoning Compliance Certificate. - b.
-A pre-submittal meeting is recommended for all development. - c.
-Proposed development may or may not necessitate the need for a Special Permit or a Variance based on the nature of the proposal.
+Proposed development may or may not necessitate the need for Site Development Plan Approval, a Special Permit, or a Variance based on the nature of the proposal.
 In such cases, additional development review is required in accordance with Article 15: Administration. - i.
-The Zoning Board of Appeals is the decision making authority for all development that requires a Special Permit in the Commercial Industry district. - d.
-Upon completion of the required development review, a Zoning Compliance Certificate shall be issued by the Building Official to certify compliance with the provisions and procedures of this Ordinance.
+The Zoning Board of Appeals is the decision making authority for all development in the Commercial Business district. - c.
+Upon verification that no additional development review is necessary or completion of the required development review, a Zoning Compliance Certificate shall be issued by the Building Official to certify compliance with the provisions and procedures of this Ordinance.

 - a.
-One (1) principal building type may be built on each lot. - b.
-The following building types are permitted by Site Development Plan Approval in the Commercial Core district: - i.
+One (1) principal building type may be built on each lot. - The following building types are permitted by Site Development Plan Approval in the Commercial Core district: - i.
 Commercial Building - c.
 Accessory structures are regulated according to Article10: Development Standards of this Ordinance.